Keats/tera2/README.md

 Question:

 - do we care about filters on bool values?
+See what Jinja2 does

 Order of operators: